HOW TO PLAY?

 How do I travel to Escape via public transport or on foot?

 HAYMARKET: Our Haymarket site is 2 minutes up Dalry Road from Haymarket Station.
 It is also easily walkable from the West End of Princes Street.
-When you reach Fraser's head straight on along Shandwick place and keep going until the major junction where the road forks at Haymarket (the name of street you are on will change a few times).
+Head straight on along Shandwick Place and keep going until the major junction where the road forks at Haymarket (the name of street you are on will change a few times).
 Take the left fork up Dalry Road and you will find us on the right hand side just before the British Heart Foundation furniture shop.

-MORRISON STREET: Our Morrison Street site is close to the other 2 at the top end of Morrison Street, close to the junction with Lothian Road.
+MORRISON STREET: Our Morrison Street site is at the top end of Morrison Street, close to the junction with Lothian Road.
+It is situated in the Noughts and Coffees boardgame cafe, opposite Odeon cinema and Sainsbury’s.

 I am driving to Escape, is parking available?